DenisLezin/GB_ML_in_busines_old/README.md

 # GB_ML_in_business
-Lessons and home works from GB course
+Home works from GB course